I. BOLD PUBLIC-PRIVATE ACTION: THE COCOA & FORESTS INITIATIVE

 We believe that international coordination and partnership are key to achieving the goals of the CFI.
 We are very pleased to be part of a global community of chocolate producers who are committed to sustainable cocoa production.

-In the context of the CFI’s focus on the action that signatory companies will take to give effect to this initiative, the specific commitments we make are:
+In the context of the CFI’s focus on the action that signatory companies will take to give effect to this initiative, the specific commitments we make in Ghana are:

 - 100% cocoa beans to be certified as ethically sourced by 2021.